pkbsa/similarity-mapping-obda/README.md

 ## Overview

-The Mapping Service is a Java-based web application that allows users to add new mappings to an existing mapping file based on a similarity file and a user-defined threshold value.
-This service is built using Java, Thymeleaf, and Gradle.
+The Mapping Service serves as an extension for Ontop VKG, designed to enhance the functionality of mapping `.obda` files.
+By leveraging a similarity file generated from the "Sim-Preference-ELH" service available at https://github.com/realearn-jaist/sim-preference-elh , users can seamlessly integrate similarity degrees derived from their ontology files.

+This web application facilitates the process of extending mapping files by providing a user-friendly interface for uploading both existing mapping files and similarity files.
+Through customizable threshold settings, users can precisely control which new mappings are incorporated into their existing mappings.
+This integration with the Sim-Preference-ELH service streamlines the mapping extension process, enabling users to efficiently enrich their mapping files based on semantic similarity criteria derived from their ontology data.

 ## Table of Contents